section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 #### Description

-The `deserializeLink()` method has two parameters: putoutLink, which is a blank `Link` object (which can be initialized earlier, but the original values will be replaced by this method), and filename, which is the location where the deserialized object will be saved.
+The `deserializeLink()` method has two parameters.
+The first of which, putoutLink, is a blank `Link` object (which can be initialized earlier, but the original values will be replaced by this method).
+The second parameter, filename, is the location where the deserialized object will be saved.

-1. The file will be opened in Input mode using this procedure.
+1. The file will be opened in input mode using this procedure.
 2. Deserialization will be performed by in.readObject().
 3. After that, the outcome will be specifically classiﬁed into Link (Link).

-If the item is not present, the above procedure may throw an IOException.
-When the expected class is not found, the ClassNotFoundException is issued.
+If the item is not present, the above procedure may throw an `IOException`.
+When the expected class is not found, the `ClassNotFoundException` is issued.

 #### Object Serialization and Deserialization Example